September 24, 2020

 We implement tools that allow clients the ability to manage their websites from the moment of launch.
 Taking some time to get used to the chosen CMS by uploading content will be time well spent.

 We do of course input some content during the build and testing phases, but the client should allow time within their schedule to populate the website with product information prior to going live.

 In Conclusion: Don’t be too brief with your brief.

-Taking the time to write a detailed brief for your new website will help a web developer understand your requirements, and at the very least enable them to narrow their ballpark quote down to a more focussed price range.
+Taking the time to write a detailed brief for your new website will help a web developer understand your requirements, and at the very least enable them to narrow down their ballpark quote to a more focused price range.

-Communicating your list of page and functionality requirements is very important.
-If you have quite a big wishlist, consider splitting into categories labelled as Essential, Ideal and Not Essential.
-This way the developer can cost for each, allowing you to see where the budget is going and helping you plan the future development stages of the site.
+Outlining your list of pages and functionality requirements is very important.
+If you have quite a big wishlist, consider splitting it into categories labelled as Essential, Ideal and Not Essential.
+This way the developer can cost the items in each list, allowing you to see where the budget is going and helping you plan the future development stages of the site.